Sanmo-Labs/rumpty-docs/docs/deployments/create-a-deployment.md

 **Start a build after creating this deployment** is checked by default — uncheck it if you want to configure more settings before the first build runs.

+## Auto-canceling Superseded Builds

+To maximize resource efficiency, Rumpty Cloud automatically cancels any older, ongoing runs (whether they are still `queued` or actively `building`) for a deployment if you trigger a newer run.
+This prevents redundant builds and ensures your latest commit or manual update is deployed as fast as possible.

 Click **Create deployment** to finish.